rejeep/prodigy.el/README.md

 # Prodigy

-Manage external processes from Emacs.
+Manage external services from within Emacs

 I came up with the idea when I got to work one Monday morning and before I could start working I had to manually start ten or so